shivakarnati/COVID-19-Simulation-via-SEIR-P-model/src/Readme.md

-## A report on the Research Article titled ” SEIR model for COVID-19 dynamics incorporating the environment and social distancing
+## A report on the Research Article titled "SEIR model for COVID-19 dynamics incorporating the environment and social distancing"

 We would like to present this file to have an overview about our research article.